zmontgo/the-bookery.github.io/_drafts/starting-a-blog.md

 comments: true

 ---
-Hello there!
+Hey there!
 Welcome to The Bookery's blog.
 This will be a place where we can share our thoughts on reading and writing.
 (We may also write about other topics on occasion)